 Perform a “Soft” Launch

 You should view the soft launch as your final end-to-end validation before your public go live.
-We “flip the switch” in PulsePoint’s production server, making your agency’s incident data accessible via the mobile app.
-So, from a technical perspective this is your go live.
-However, the idea with the soft launch is to limit the initial use to a small, internal group of users to ensure a smooth public rollout.
+We “flip the switch” in PulsePoint’s production system making your agency’s incident data accessible via the public mobile apps.
+From a technical perspective this is your go live.
+However, the soft launch provides a brief period to train your internal staff and notify your effected stakeholders ahead of the public announcement.
+A effective soft launch helps ensure a well-supported and surprise-free public rollout.

 Go Live with PulsePoint in Your Community